icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Authress](https://authress.io/) — Authentication login and access control, unlimited identity providers for any project.
 Facebook, Google, Twitter and more.
 First 1000 API calls are free.
   * [Authy](https://authy.com) - Two-factor authentication (2FA) on multiple devices, with backups.
 Drop-in replacement for Google Authenticator.
 Free for up to 100 successful authentications.
   * [bitninja.io](https://bitninja.io/) — Botnet protection through a blacklist, free plan only reports limited information on each attack
+  * [Bridgecrew](https://bridgecrew.io/) — Infrastructure as code (IaC) security powered by the open source tool - [Checkov](https://github.com/bridgecrewio/checkov).
+The core Bridgecrew platform is free for up to 50 IaC resources.
   * [cloudsploit.com](https://cloudsploit.com/) — Amazon Web Services (AWS) security and compliance auditing and monitoring
   * [Cmd](https://cmd.com/) — Security platform providing real-time access control and dynamic policy enforcement on every Linux instance in your cloud or datacenter
   * [CodeNotary.io](https://www.codenotary.io/) — Open Source platform with indelible proof to notarize code, files, directories or container